 From my window I can hear the laughter and animated chatter of people sitting for a drink at the Cyclops Café downstairs.
 In the twenty minutes I’ve been here, the vibe is artsy, yet unpretentious, relaxed and kind of warming.
 I’ve totally forgotten about being tired and decide to walk down to the waterfront for a seafood feast at the Crab Pot (the ad I saw about giving you a bib and just letting you go at it sucked me right in).
 Surrounded by people delighting in the Seafeast (a meal where they basically plonk a massive pile of seafood, potatoes and corn on a piece of paper in the middle of your table), its comical to listen to all the banging on the tables as all manner of shells are cracked open and then discard with a ‘ting’ into the metal bucket waiting patiently at the foot of the table.
 For myself, I order the bay shrimp cocktail and grilled Atlantic Salmon, which comes surrounded by broccoli and red potatoes, so good, perfectly washed down with a glass of white wine.

 The waterfront itself is also very pretty.
 There’s the obligatory eye/wheel (depending on which city you are in), an aquarium and eateries lining the wharves of Alaskan Way.
 The sun is still setting over Seattle, it seems to take a while to go down, which suits me fine.

-I finish off the evening with a cup of butterfingers flavoured ice-cream as I walk back up to 1st Avenue and along its streets, past the Pike Place Markets back to my hotel.
-I am so excited for tomorrow so I can explore this beautiful city, but I am now ready to sleep.
+I finish off my dinner with a gloriuos cup of Butterfingers flavoured ice-cream as I walk back up to 1st Avenue, along the streets of Seattle, past the Pike Place Markets and back to my hotel.
+I am so excited for tomorrow when I can explore this beautiful city, but for now, I am ready to sleep.
 And my bed feels like a big fluffy cloud…